ethanrutt/chadtop/README.md

 - better info for processes such as how much memory is used, better cpu instead of just raw "time" which is kind of ambiguous, maybe use `sysinfo` crate or do more in depth parsing from `/proc`
+- when splitting pane in tmux it panics and fails on `proc.rs:23`